 In a heartbeat, I said, “Yes, of course.”

-This is not my story to tell, but there is a cancer illness involved, and in addition to treatments, my friend wanted the most nutrient-dense food options available at all times for her loved one.
+This is not my story to tell, but there is a cancer illness involved.
+In addition to treatments, my friend wanted the most nutrient-dense food options available at all times for her loved one.

 So each week since, I’ve made 1 to 2 batches of my homemade bone broth (on average) per week.

-I let the broth cool and place it in glass jars.
+I make the broth, let it cool, and place it in glass jars.